Khev/khev.github.io/research.md

 height="120"
 align = "left"/>

 During every heartbeat, thousands of pacemaker cells discharge all-at-once.
 This collective firing contracs the cardiac muscles which pumps blood around the body.
-This paper studies how the cells manage to synchronize their discharges, thereby keeping the heart beating.
+This paper studies how the cells manage to synchronize their discharges -- how they keep the heart beating.

 &nbsp;